-“Assessing your current situation will leave you in the best position when speaking to recruitment consultancies and employers about what you want to achieve next” says Özlem Simsek, Director of Walters People Belgium.
+“Assessing your current situation will leave you in the best position when speaking to recruitment consultancies and employers about what you want to achieve next” says Özlem Simsek, Managing Director of Walters People Belgium.

 Once you’ve decided on the type of role you are looking, how do you find it?
 What are the options available to you?
 Here are 5 main avenues you can explore to help you with your job search.

 A recruitment agency can help you find new opportunities which you might have missed or overlooked and also help you to prepare for your interview, providing you with the best possible chance of landing the role.
 Make sure you find an established recruitment agency with a good reputation, and ideally one that specialises in your particular area of work, as these will hold jobs specifically within your niche area.

 Although it is often worthwhile to register with more than one agency, be aware that registering your CV with too many recruiters may lead to your application being sent to the same employers several times.

 "Consider the benefits of registering exclusively with one recruitment agency.
 A good quality agency will market your CV effectively to top employers and will offer roles that best fit your experience and requirements, doing more to help your job search than registering with several less reliable agencies."

 "Check how a recruitment agency works and be selective.
 If an agency works on an individual commission basis you may be limited to only hearing about the opportunities your individual consultant is working on."

 Networking is becoming a more and more powerful tool when it comes to finding a new job.
 It is a great way of discovering 'hidden' jobs, allowing you to apply for roles where you will be competing with far fewer candidates.